Kammelleon/BrickColorPatternsRecognition/README.md

 ![york](https://github.com/Kamelleon/DeepLearningBrickRecognition/blob/main/brick_patterns/york.png)

-In order to do this I converted all image dataset (about 4000 pictures) into histogram bins (from 0-255).
+In order to do this I converted all image dataset (about 4000 pictures) into histogram bins (from range 0-255).
 Here is a quick explanation what is "bin":

-"""A histogram displays numerical data by grouping data into "bins" of equal width.
-Each bin is plotted as a bar whose height corresponds to how many data points are in that bin."""
+- "A histogram displays numerical data by grouping data into "bins" of equal width.
+Each bin is plotted as a bar whose height corresponds to how many data points are in that bin."